hytechclub/cs-101/Practice/StudentDesc.md

-# <span>C# 101:</span> Review & Practice
+# Review & Practice
 Take some time to practice all of the concepts covered by the C# 101 course.
+Look at the links in the **Practice Material** section and work on the activities.
+Additionally, feel free to complete some challenges from the previous weeks.

 ## Practice Material
 - [Print Smileys Follow-Along](PrintSmileysFollowAlong.md): Walk through an activity that touches on each programming topic in C# 101